css-materials/course-site/content/syllabus/data-transformation/index.md

 ## Class materials

-* Run the code below in your console to download today’s materials (practice dplyr and pipes: `usethis::use_course("css-materials/data-transformation")`
+* Run the code below in your console to download today’s materials: `usethis::use_course("css-materials/data-transformation")`

 ## Additional resources